glasnt/secateur/README.md

 Once you've logged in, you'll probably want to upgrade your account to be the superuser:

 ```$ docker-compose exec app ./manage.py promotesuperuser ${MY_TWITTER_ACCOUNT}```

+While secateur is still young, you'll also need to manually allow your account access to use the Twitter API.
+To do so, you'll need to login to the admin, go to Secateur > Users, and check the box for your account under the "Is Twitter API Enabled?" heading.